rxv3774/WebCheckers/docs/DesignDoc.md

 Chidamber and Kemerer Metrics check for coupling between objects and lack of cohesion in methods.
 First, _coupling between objects_ represents the number of object classes to which that class is coupled.
-Second, _Lack of Cohesion in Methods_ is a count of the difference between the method pairs that are not similar and those that are similar within a given class; this metric characterizes the lack of cohesion of a class.
+Second, _Lack of Cohesion in Methods_ is a count of the difference between the method pairs that are not similar and those that are similar within a given class; this metric characterizes the lack of cohesion of a class and high values may indicate that the class is doing too much and needs to shift some of its responsibility.
 The following WebCheckers classes were __above average__ for their category.

     Coupling Between Objects:

+	    Average - 10.94 dependencies

         PlayerLobby – 27 dependencies
         Match – 29 dependencies